updated

 “But if you are the transport minister and you are picking up the phone to one of the most important stakeholders in your portfolio, asking for a free upgrade, then again I think the Prime Minister would be able to answer those questions more effectively than anyone else because I am not aware of anyone else having done it.”

-Asked whether there was a need for stronger rules around disclosures, Dr Chalmers said he had been focused on this week’s inflation numbers, the Queensland election and his meetings in the US last week and had not given any thought to that.
+The Treasurer said he had been focused on this week’s inflation numbers, the Queensland election and his meetings in the US last week and had not given any thought to that.

 “I think it’s appropriate that there are robust arrangements for it and that includes some kind of declaration,” he said, adding that any strengthening or stronger consequences for breaching rules were up to the relevant ministers.

-Bill Shorten said the Prime Minister “has been diligent over many years and transparent declaring whatever he receives”.
+Mr Shorten said the Prime Minister “has been diligent over many years and transparent declaring whatever he receives”.

-Cabinet minister Murray Watt dismissed the claims on Monday as “rumours that have been put around, unsourced by a journalist” and said he wouldn’t dignify them.
+Senator Watt dismissed the claims on Monday as “rumours that have been put around, unsourced by a journalist” and said he wouldn’t dignify them.

 “He’s had free flights paid for by Gina Rinehart, who we know has influence over the Coalition and the policy direction it takes.
-I really would wonder whether it’s wise for the Opposition to start calling this kind of stuff into question.
+I really would wonder whether it’s wise for the Opposition to start calling this kind of stuff into question.”

 Comments